 FamilyWorks is one of the few organizations in Seattle with a food bank and a family resource center.
 We provide the following critical resources and programs:

-- Family Support: parenting workshops and six-week parenting classes, programs for teen parents and single parents, weekly parent/child playgroups, family activities, free diapers, children’s clothing, toys and books
+- Family Support: parenting workshops and six-week parenting classes, programs for teen parents and single parents, weekly parent/child playgroups, family activities, free diapers, children’s clothing, toys and books and teen parent program in partnership with North Seattle Family Center.
+Family Advocates help families negotiate services and plan for a resilient future.

 The goals of our programs are to strengthen families, improve skills, and facilitate access to the resources that are needed to increase family resiliency.
 FamilyWorks, together with our donors, neighbors, local businesses, other community organizations, and the people we serve, work to strengthen our entire community.